 Let’s start with the simplest and basic way to take a screen shot in Windows 8.
 Just press the famous Print Screen button.
 This copies the entire screen to the clipboard and now you can paste the screenshot in any of your favorite image editors like: Microsoft Paint, Paint.net, Gimp, etc. This was, and remains the simplest, basic, and commonly used method of taking a screenshot in Windows.
 This feature worked fine till Windows 7 for all casual screenshot takers.
 However, this method makes screenshot process quite a lengthy one: take screenshot, copy to some image editor, then save to a file.
 Thankfully, Microsoft has introduced a new way to take screenshots that reduces this entire process to a single step.

 How to take a Screenshot in Windows 8 using the combination of Windows key + Print Screen:

 By default, screenshots captured like this are stored in Screenshot folder.
-However, you can you can change the output folder of this method to anywhere in the computer.
+However, you can change the output folder of this method to anywhere on the computer.

 How to Change Output Folder of Screenshots in Windows 8:

 - Open the Windows explorer and navigate to the screenshots folder in which is located in the “C:\Users\”Your user name”\My Pictures\screenshots” directory and right-click on it.